tomhrr/paws/README.md

  - run this command: the user token will be printed to standard output.

+Occasionally, switching workspaces on the Slack authorisation page will result in an error message: retrying the registration process at that point should make switching unnecessary, and the error can be avoided.

 After the tokens have been generated, make a `.paws` directory in your home directory.
 Configuration is via a YAML file named `config`, placed within that directory.
 A minimal example is like so: